Last Updated on 02/03/2020 by Brett Day

 For the more advanced photographers amongst us, I need to implore you to consider the Canon 5D Mk IV or even my personal favorite, the Canon 5Ds.
 Otherwise, look at the Fujifilm GFX 50S, Fujifilm XT-2, Sony a9 or Sony a7r II.

 The Canon 6D Mk II receives four out of five stars.
 Want one?
-You’ll need to cough up nearly $2,000.
+Head on over to Amazon to check out the latest prices.